naimoon6450/moonblogs/content/posts/understanding-k8s-qos.md

 - And so on...

-Kind of like this:
+Here's a simplified schematic of the backend:

 ![K8s Ingress](/images/k8s_ingress.jpeg)

-This layout allows us to scale our application components independently based on load.
-If our student app experiences high traffic, more pods can come to the rescue (see [horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)) and handle the additional demand.
+This modular design enables us to scale individual application components independently based on demand.
+For instance, if our student-facing application experiences a surge in traffic, additional pods can be dynamically provisioned (see [horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)) to manage the increased load.

 ### A Brief Look at HPA

-Horizontal Pod Autoscaling (HPA) enables your application to react to various types of traffic load.
-You can configure a minimum and maximum number of pods that your application can scale up or down to, depending on the load.
+Horizontal Pod Autoscaling (HPA) enables your application to adapt to various types of traffic load.
+You can configure a minimum and maximum number of replicas, within which your application can scale to in response to varying traffic load.

-How does it decide when to scale up or down?
-That's the job of the [kube-control-manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/).
+The decision of scaling direction is managed by the [kube-control-manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/).

-The control manager uses metrics that are defined in your configuration to decide if the application needs more/less pods.
-In our students application, we defined the average cpu/memory usage of the pods, which the control manager will use to make the decision.
+The control manager uses metrics that are defined in your configuration to decide how the application should scale (add or remove pods).

 However, sometimes adding more pods isn't enough.
-Applications may be CPU or Memory bound and reaching those limits would cause pods to crash, regardless of how many are added.
-That's where [Quality of Service](https://kubernetes.io/docs/concepts/workloads/pods/pod-qos/) comes into play.
+Applications may be CPU or Memory bound and reaching these limits could result in pod crashing, regardless of the total pod count.
+This is where [Quality of Service](https://kubernetes.io/docs/concepts/workloads/pods/pod-qos/) comes into play.

 ## Quality of Service (QoS)

-QoS is a way K8s prioritizes which pods to evict when the node is under resource pressure (note that the pods live inside a [Node](https://kubernetes.io/docs/tutorials/kubernetes-basics/explore/explore-intro/)).
-In addition, the QoS is also used to "beef-up" the pods as necessary before the eviction occurs.
+QoS is a way K8s is a mechanism for prioritizing pod eviction when a node experiences resource pressure (note that the pods 'live' inside a [Node](https://kubernetes.io/docs/tutorials/kubernetes-basics/explore/explore-intro/)).
+Additionally, the QoS is used to "beef-up" the pods as necessary before eviction.

 There are 3 types of QoS, listed in order:
 - Best Effort